Migraine and its Impact on Business

 The Cost of Migraine to Society

 If you are part of the approximate 12% of the population with migraine, you know how difficult it is to get people to understand your pain.
 You may not be able to eat due to the accompanying nausea, you may experience an increase to your photosensitivity, you may even find yourself confused as your body tries to make sense of the blinding, throbbing pain in your head.
-People who do not experience migraines cannot possibly empathize with the pain of those who do, so statements like, “It’s just a headache!” and “It can't be that bad!” are often just perceived as insensitive.
+People who do not experience migraine attacks or migraine symptoms (known as migraines) cannot possibly empathize with the pain of those who do, so statements like, “It’s just a headache!” and “It can't be that bad!” are often just perceived as insensitive.
 As a result, migraineurs often ride out the pain in isolation, and at times, they feel defeated.
 It can seem as if there is nobody to relate to, reach out to for help, and nothing that can get rid of the pain.
 This can take a toll on one’s social life, affect them in the workplace, and enervate even the toughest individuals.

 Therein lies the issue.
 When employees become afraid or embarrassed to seek help for their migraine disease and employers are uneducated on the subject, the issues multiply.
 Employees show up to work suffering from migraine symptoms such as headache, nausea, aura, and possibly numbness of their limbs and they have a hard time producing valuable output.
 Employers may or may not be wary of the expenses they’re covering for their employees’ migraine treatments as they frequent their physicians, but the costs go above and beyond as employers are also affected by their employees’ productivity-killing migraine symptoms.